mayanksingh-0852/double-landing-page/README.md

 # double-landing-page

-📱 Double Landing Page – Phone Website
+📱 Double Landing Page – Phone Website.

 A simple Double Landing Page project inspired by a mobile/phone product website.
 This project is built using HTML, CSS, and JavaScript and focuses on clean UI, layout structuring, and basic interactivity.